jacecotton/tcds/utilities/WebComponent/README.md

 Note that by passing the property key to the `_requestUpdate` method, we have access to a `props` array in the `updatedCallback` method which lets us know which property keys were responsible for, or associated with, that update.

 ### Property-attribute reflection
-[Best practices](https://web.dev/custom-elements-best-practices/#attributes-and-properties) stipulate that for attributes with a corresponding property, and vice versa, they should be kept in sync.
+[Best practices](https://web.dev/custom-elements-best-practices/#attributes-and-properties) stipulate that for attributes with a corresponding property, they should be kept in sync.
 To do so, we first need to observe the attributes in question:

 ```js
 class Dialog extends WebComponent(HTMLElement) {